Marriages, civil unions and de facto relationships

 Civil Union Act 2004, ss 7–9

 A civil union is a legal relationship similar to marriage.
-A couple can enter into a civil union whether they’re same-sex or different sexes.
-Civil unions were introduced in 2005.

-You can enter a civil union if:
+You can enter into a civil union if:

 • you’re not closely related by blood, marriage, civil union, or adoption (a list of the kinds of relationships that are not allowed is in Schedule 2 of the Civil Union Act 2004), and